berndporr/epsilonbot/wheeleddrive/README.md

 ```
 where speed is between -1 and +1.

-### Callback

-There is a callback which reports the battery voltage.

 ## Demo programs

 ![alt tag](testIO.png)

-`testIO` is a simple test program which displays the battery voltage and you can test the motors.
-It also shows
+`testIO` is a simple program to control the motors.
-how the callback is used to display the battery voltage.

 `testMotor` ramps up the motor speed and back again.